thill/cc_project/README.md

 ## OS Compatibility

-I target SELinux, but it may also work with Standard Linux, MacOS, and WSL.
-In the worst-case scenario, `templates/ide/selinux/` files will need to be modified slightly to target VS Code for different environments.
+VS Code configurations get generated for multiple platforms.
+At the moment, `ide/selinux` and `ide/linux` will be generated.
+It is currently untested, but `ide/linux` should also work on MacOS and WSL.

 ## Dependencies